la2050/archive/_projects/2015/the-impact-of-a-second-chance-an-innovative-womens-prison-diversion-program.md

     advocating for treatment for formerly incarcerated women among elected officials, will provide Prototypes the leverage to scale the Second Chance Women’s Reentry Program.
+  Where will you be working?:
+    - County of Los Angeles
+  How do you plan to use these resources to make change?:
+    - Implement a pilot or new project
+    - Advocate with policymakers and leaders
+  How can the LA2050 community and other stakeholders help your proposal succeed?:
+    - Money (financial capital)
+    - Publicity/awareness (social capital)
+  How will your proposal improve the following “Live” metrics?:
+    - Healthcare access
+    - Number of households below the self-sufficiency index
+    - Rates of homelessness
+    - Rates of mental illness
+    - Prevalence of adverse childhood experiences (Dream Metric)
+    - Percentage of LA communities that are resilient (Dream Metric)
+    - >-
+      Percentage of residents receiving coordinated healthcare services (Dream Metric)
 maker_answers_list:
   - name: How did you hear about this challenge?
     label: How did you hear about this challenge?